axanthos/orange3-textable-prototypes/doc/widgets/TextTree.rst

     button (or equivalently check the box) in order for computation and data emission to proceed.

-*Please select one or more folders.*
+*Please select one (or more) folders.*
-    The widget instance is not able to emit data to output because no folders has been selected.
+    The widget instance is not able to emit data to output because no folder has been selected.

 Errors
 ~~~~~~

-*Couldn't download files.*
-    An error has prevented the widget to download files
-    (most likely related to a bug).
+*No added errors*